ojkelly/paranoidmode.com/pgp/generate/passphrase.md

     (24651) = evoke
     (35156) = kane

 Some people like to come up with a story to help them remember.
-This isn't my passphrase, and I'm not very good at the whole make a story thing, so enjoy this:
+This isn't my passphrase, and I'm not  good at the whole make a story thing, so enjoy this:

 > **Witt** **splay**ed the **ash** while **fried** played in the **arena** with **ryan** who had **apathy** to the **chief**.
 Time to **evoke** **kane**.